-Now you can analyze text at scale in Excel without endless hours of hard work, but what now?
 There are many ways in which text analysis can serve your business, depending on what you want to achieve.
 Let’s take a look at some ways businesses are already using this handy tool.

 Running a sentiment analysis can shed some light on how many satisfied customers you have, and if you combine it with a topic classification not only will you learn how customers feel about your brand, you’ll also discover what they’re talking about.

 Retently used topic classification to automatically analyze open-ended responses and categorize the feedback into categories such as Product Features, Product UX, Customer Support, Integrations, Pricing, Ease of Use, and others: